Analysis | So when is Trump going to turn on Gov. Ron DeSantis?

 Straw polls are only slightly more useful than wearing an anti-meteorite helmet, sure.
 But, again, Trump is not one to let even a random poll like this slide.

 Consider what happened in April.
-After a political action committee affiliated with former Trump adviser John Bolton touted polling suggesting that Trump’s grip on the party had weakened, Trump’s team pushed back hard.
-This broadly unimportant question in the moment — how much fealty did Trump engender — was something that Trump simply couldn’t allow to stand without contest.
+After a political action committee affiliated with former Trump adviser John Bolton touted polling suggesting Trump’s grip on the party had weakened, Trump’s team pushed back hard.
+This broadly unimportant question in the moment — how much fealty did Trump engender — was something Trump simply couldn’t allow to stand without contest.
 He has also repeatedly trumpeted polling like that survey at CPAC, as surely as he once began his 2016 primary rallies by listing the recent polling showing him in the lead.

 Trump has clearly been watching DeSantis in the rearview mirror for a while.
 On multiple occasions over the past few months, he has made passive-aggressive comments meant, in his unsubtle way, to diminish DeSantis’s standing.
-There was the time in April that he suggested DeSantis would be a good running mate, a classic politician move aimed at showing dominance.
+There was the time in April he suggested DeSantis would be a good running mate, a classic politician move aimed at showing dominance.
 In an interview with Fox Business earlier this month, he repeated that kindly offer.

 During that same interview, he pointedly reminded America of who had once helped whom.